writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 - There’s a talk schedule on the **Reception** page and on the `Write the Docs website <https://www.writethedocs.org/conf/prague/2020/schedule/>`__.
 Select the Calendar icon next to the talks you want to see on the Reception page to add them to your calendar.
 - When it’s time for a talk you want to see, select **Stage**.
-- If we have problems with our online platform, go to the `Write the Docs website <https://www.writethedocs.org/conf/prague/2020/backup-livestream/>`__ for a back-up stream.
-This will only be turned on if we have technical issues.
+- If we have problems with our online platform, we will set up a back-up stream.
+If turned on, we will post links to the back-up stream in the conference chat and on the `conference Slack channel <https://writethedocs.slack.com/archives/C1AKFQATH>`__.
 - After a talk, feel free to tweet about it with the hashtag #writethedocs.
 - There is a lot of great information at this conference, but don’t worry if you miss something!
 All talks are recorded and videos will be published shortly after the conference, so you can review them later.